-31 March 2016 Audit Planning Report

-Update on Audit Strategy, including control themes and observations

-Audit Results Report for the year ending 31 March 2016

-Issue audit opinion on the TfL Corporation, Group, TTL Group and relevant subsidiaries by the end of July 2016.
+31 March 2017 Audit Planning Report Where required, update on Audit Strategy, including control observations Audit Results Report for the year ended 31 March 2017 Issue audit opinion on the TfL Corporation, Group, TTL Group and relevant subsidiaries by the end of July 2017.
 For TfL Group and Corporation, in October 2016, we will also issue an Annual Audit Letter, providing a summary of our audit work and findings.